Injured in a Crash with a Semi-Truck, 18-Wheeler, or Big Rig?

 - Loss of enjoyment of life

 You can trust Lusk, Drasites & Tolisano to protect your interests.
-Call (239) 908-4930 or contact us online to discuss your situation with our team.
+Call (239) 908-4930 or contact us online to discuss your situation with our truck accident attorneys in Cape Coral in a FREE consultation.

 No Fees Until We WinWe offer Free Consultations, and work on Contingency Fees for Personal Injury cases.
 This means we ask for nothing from you until your injury case is concluded.